Roth IRA vs. Roth 401(k): 6 key differences

 With a Roth IRA, you can withdraw up to $10,000 to buy, build or rebuild a first home and avoid paying taxes and the 10 percent early withdrawal penalty even if you are under age 59½.
 You can also take out money for qualified educational expenses while avoiding taxes and penalties.

-You can have a Roth IRA and a Roth 401(k)
+Can you have a Roth IRA and a Roth 401(k)?

 It is possible to have both a Roth IRA and a Roth 401(k) at the same time.
 However, keep in mind that a Roth 401(k) must be offered by your employer in order to participate.
 Meanwhile, anyone with earned income (or any spouse whose partner has earned income) can open an IRA, given the stated income limits.

 If you don’t have enough money to max out contributions to both accounts, experts recommend maxing out the Roth 401(k) first to receive the benefit of a full employer match.